Saul Gone: Ratings

-An estimated 1.80 million viewers watched "Saul Gone" during its first broadcast on AMC on August 15, 2022.
-This made the finale the series' most-watched episode since third season finale "Lantern", which aired five years prior.
+An estimated 1.80 million household viewers watched "Saul Gone" during its first broadcast on AMC on August 15, 2022.
+This made the finale the series' most-watched episode since the third season finale "Lantern", which aired five years prior.
 Including delayed viewing totals gave the final tally a total of 2.7 million viewers on AMC.

 Upon the episode's initial release on AMC+, the network's streaming platform, the app experienced an outage, causing many users to be logged out.
 AMC later reported that first-day viewing numbers for the finale on AMC+ was four times as big as the season premiere, and called the final season of Better Call Saul the highest acquisition driver in the history of the streaming service.